jats-ug/ATS-Postiats-wiki/Frequently-asked-questions.md

 There could be several reasons, but please note specially the one in the [[compiler errors|compiler errors]] article referring to `share/atspre_staload.hats`.

+**ATS library code is GPLv3, so does this mean my compiled code also must be GPLv3?**

+Short answer: **No**.

+Long answer: Think of the ATS2 compiler (ATS/Postiats) as if it were GCC.

+If one uses GCC to generate object code from C source one owns, then one owns the generated object code.
+Then if you use ATS/Postiats to generate C code from ATS source you own, then you own the generated C code.

+Longer answer:

+[[ATSLIB|atslib]] is primarily used to generate C code, and the generated C code, which is owned by the author of its ATS source, can be compiled as long as the header files (that is, CATS-files) in ATS2-Postiats-include are available.
+Currently, ATS2-Postiats-include-0.1.1.tgz is released separately under a BSD-like license.
+Related to this, the preferred way to write portable ATS code should avoid using `-latslib` to generate executables.

 **Where can I find information on common pitfalls?
 Where can I ask newbie questions about writing ATS code?**

 First, read one of the [official tutorials][1].
 Second, [these ATS programming tips][2] may be helpful.
 Third, there is a Google group, [ats-lang-users][3] for asking any kind of question, no matter how trivial, including slightly off-topic or less general-interest issues.
 Fourth, some of the discussions on the [SourceForge mailing list archive][4] may also prove instructive.
 Fifth, for other community resources, see the [official community page][5].